montilab/pipeliner/docs/source/extending-pipelines.rst

 To run these series of tests, users can execute ``python pipeliner/tests/test.py rnaseq`` which will search for the directory ``pipeliner/tests/configs/rnaseq`` and automatically pair and run each configuration file with a pipeline script named ``rnaseq.nf``.

 .. note:: The directory name of tests must be the same as the pipeline script they are paired with

+.. warning:: You must execute ``test.py`` from the /pipelines directory because Nextflow requires its executable to be in the working directory.
+Therefore the testing command will look like ``python ../tests/test.py rnaseq``